 Discover 'The Last Supper' by Dirk Bouts in the new visitors centre Saint Peter's Church

-From the end of September this year, the restored St Peter’s Church will be the setting for an experience that touches all the senses.
+Starting spring 2020, the restored St Peter’s Church will be the setting for an experience that touches all the senses.
 Immerse yourself in the fascinating story of this Gothic church and renew your acquaintance with its art treasures: outstanding works by Flemish Masters in their authentic context.

 Outstandig artworks in their authentic setting

 The Grote Markt is the historic heart of Leuven, with the city hall and Saint Peter’s Church.
 The imposing Gothic church will be completely restored by the spring of 2020, after more thens 20 year of restauration works.
 This enables M – Museum Leuven to exhibit the art treasures of the church in all their glory.
 You will discover a unique ensemble of artworks in their original historic setting, located in the places for which they were made, with two absolute masterpieces: ‘The Last Supper’ by Dirk Bouts and the 'Edelheere Triptych' (1443), the oldest copy of the famous masterpiece 'Descent from the Cross' by Rogier van der Weyden (1438).